o3de/o3de.org/content/docs/user-guide/scripting/lua/debugging-tutorial.md

 weight: 900
 ---

-O3DE **Lua Editor** (Lua IDE) offers an intuitive integrated development environment (IDE) that makes it easy to author, debug, and edit Lua scripts when you create or extend your game.
+**Open 3D Engine (O3DE)** **Lua Editor** (Lua IDE) offers an intuitive integrated development environment (IDE) that makes it easy to author, debug, and edit Lua scripts when you create or extend your game.
 Lua Editor is a standalone application, but you can open it directly in **O3DE Editor** from the Tools menu.

 This tutorial shows you how to use O3DE Lua Editor to perform debugging operations on a sample script.